Fo76-Private-Server/Documentation/README.md

 Current Points of interest are (v1.2.6.3):

-Structure of the Snapshots and the structure of the data inside the compressed message head
+structure of the data inside the compressed message head

+reversing all 177 Snapshot Components @13321B0